-The 2020 Atlantic Hurricane Season is officially underway.
-Not only is this season expected to be an active one, it also collides with the Coronavirus pandemic, presenting an array of unprecedented challenges.
-Emergency managers and government officials at the state, local, tribal and territorial level are developing innovative strategies to increase hurricane preparedness, while adhering to health guidelines and protecting those most vulnerable.
+The 2020 Atlantic Hurricane Season was highly active and collided with the Coronavirus pandemic, which presented an array of unprecedented challenges.
+Emergency managers and government officials at the state, local, tribal and territorial level had to develop innovative strategies to increase hurricane preparedness, while adhering to health guidelines and protecting those most vulnerable.
 Individuals, especially those who live in at-risk areas, need to have an emergency plan ready before a hurricane strikes.
 Below are IEM’s Hurricane Preparedness Tips to help you plan and prepare today.

 1: Know and understand your risk